CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "mod_targets": [ "crossbow" ], // Mandatory.
 What kind of weapons can this gunmod be used with?
 "acceptable_ammo": [ "9mm" ],  // Optional filter restricting mod to guns with those base (before modifiers) ammo types "install_time": "30 s",        // Optional time installation takes.
 Installation is instantaneous if unspecified.
 An integer will be read as moves or a time string can be used.
-"ammo_modifier": [ "57" ],     // Optional field which if specified modifies parent gun to use these ammo types "burst_modifier": 3,           // Optional field increasing or decreasing base gun burst size "damage_modifier": -1,         // Optional field increasing or decreasing base gun damage "dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion
+"burst_modifier": 3,           // Optional field increasing or decreasing base gun burst size "damage_modifier": -1,         // Optional field increasing or decreasing base gun damage "dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion